Email FacebookTwitterMenu burgerClose thin

 Share

-Inheriting an individual retirement account (IRA) involves distribution rules and tax considerations, especially when the account has already been inherited once.
-This situation, known as a successor inheritance, became more complex following the SECURE Act of 2019 and the finalized guidance under SECURE 2.0.
-Whether you’re a spouse, child, or other beneficiary, understanding the updated rules can help you manage timelines and avoid unintended tax consequences.
+Inheriting an individual retirement account (IRA) involves distribution rules and tax considerations.
+These rules become more complex when the account has already been inherited once, known as a successor inheritance.
+Whether you’re a spouse, child, or other beneficiary, understanding the rules helps you manage timelines and avoid unintended tax consequences.

 How an Inherited IRA Works